6 Positive & Negative Effects Of Single Parenting

 Your child may observe you being angry, upset or sad when major life issues crop up.
 It is quite common in all families, be it a single parent or nuclear families.
 The only thing you should do is to let her know your negative emotions are not because of her, and you love her more than anything else.

-If your child is matured enough to understand, share what is affecting you so much with her.
-When you express your feelings, even she will feel free to express herself more.
+If your children are mature enough to understand, share what is affecting you with them.
+When you express your feelings, they will feel free to express themselves more.

 Also, do not discuss grown-up issues like financial problems or conflict with the former partner with your child.
 It can make her anxious.
 Share such matters only with other adults who can morally comfort you.